Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Not the best gearing when the bike is loaded on steep hills.

-The Niner RLT 2-Star is one of the best bikepacking bikes to get on a budget, especially if you are new to bikepacking and long distances cycling.
+The Trek Checkpoint ALR 5 is one of the best bikepacking bikes to get for long and demanding adventures, especially if you are a fan of aluminum frames.

-The frame is made entirely out of rigid hydro-formed aluminum, making it light yet strong enough to tackle lengthy trails with a full load.
-Niner has included 26 threaded mounts across the frame to carry additional luggage racks with all cables internally routed, which helps to prevent damage and wear and tear from the elements.
+The frame is made entirely out of aluminum, whereas the fork is made of carbon, making it light yet strong enough to tackle lengthy trails with a full load.
+Trek has included multiple threaded mounts across the frame to carry additional luggage racks with all cables internally routed, which helps protect them against wear and tear.

-For rider comfort, the RLT 2-Star has longer chainstays and a lower bottom bracket, with the option of adding fenders to keep the mud and grime away.
-Buyers can choose between a 700cx50 or a 650bx2.0 tire size, depending on what path lies ahead and get a fork made entirely out of RDO carbon with the option to extra fit bottle cages or racks.
+For rider comfort, the Trek Checkpoint ALR 5 has longer chainstays and a lower bottom bracket, with the option of adding fenders to keep the mud and grime away.
+Buyers can choose between a 700c x 45 or a 650b x 2.1 tire size, depending on what path lies ahead, and get a fork made entirely out of carbon with the option to fit bottle cages or racks.

-The 11-speed drivetrain is paired with Niner’s highly versatile biocentric bottom bracket and includes an option to upgrade to an electronic shifter.
+The 11-speed drivetrain is paired with powerful hydraulic disc brakes, so you don’t have to be afraid to climb or descend steep hills.
 The only problem some new riders might have with this bike is the lack of suspension, which makes for a bit of a bumpy ride when going along tough off-road dirt tracks.

 • Suspension: No Suspension